-- Enjoy opportunities to visit the neighboring countries of Botswana, Namibia, and Zimbabwe on exciting optional excursions
+- Visit the neighboring countries of Botswana, Namibia, and Zimbabwe to experience more African countries

 About the Destination

-Livingstone, Zambia is a beautiful, rural town that many call “the real Africa.”
-Just a stone’s throw away from one of the 7 Natural Wonders of the World – Victoria Falls – Livingstone is the ultimate playground for those who love adventure sports, wildlife and the great outdoors.
-Whether you bungee jump, swim in the ‘Devil’s Pool’, white water raft down the mighty Zambezi or just enjoy a breath-taking sunset, you will experience things that only Livingstone can offer!
-Don’t worry, you will certainly not miss out on wildlife.
-There are many national parks where you can observe lions, rhinos, hippos, crocodiles, elephant and giraffes and often, we spot some of these animals along the road on our way to project!
+Livingstone is a small town in Zambia that many call “the real Africa.”
+Just a stone’s throw away from one of the 7 Natural Wonders of the World – Victoria Falls – it is the ultimate playground for travelers who love adventure, wildlife, and the great outdoors.
+Whether you’re bungee jumping, swimming in ‘Devil’s Pool’, white water rafting down the Zambezi River, or witnessing a legendary Zambian sunset, Livingstone will show you why Zambia is the ‘Adventure Capital of Africa’.

 Dates & Rates